Alamishere/DailyCodePractice/notes.md

 - I worked on 1957.
 Delete Characters to Make Fancy String
 - I thought of HashMap but ended up looking the answer
 - I have to append using Stringbuilder

+## July 23rd, 2025
+- Took a different turn than Structy.
+- Did Leetcode sliding window problem which is related to HashSet
+- Longest Repeating Substring- lc3
+- I thought of Hashmap, but that didnt work
+- Watched multiple times Nikhil Lohia's explanation
+- Tried to write it but watched the code
+- Rewrote again without help for git